LYunZhi/react-project/README.md

 ## Getting Started

-1. Install dependencies using the `npm install` command.
+1. Install dependencies using the `npm install` command for both the main app folder and the chatty_server folder.
 2. Start the web server using the `node server.js` command in the chatty_server folder.
 After that, run npm start on the main folder.
 3. Go to <http://localhost:3000/> in your browser.